PSV Eindhoven: Organization and finances

 PSV was an association (vereniging) until 1999, when it became a public limited company with shareholders (naamloze vennootschap).
 It meant that the club installed a board of directors, who are not involved in most of the decision-making processes.
 Instead, they serve as an advising and supervising entity.
 All shares but one are owned by a foundation, the Foundation PSV Football.
 The remaining share is owned by the Eindhoven Football Club PSV, another separate entity.
 The general manager holds responsibility for all activities regarding the club, and is supported by a manager operations and a treasurer.
-PSV also appoints a director of football, who manages football-related processes such as transfers (in conjunction with the technical staff), in order to control the long-term planning.
+PSV also appoints a director of football, who manages football-related processes such as transfers (in conjunction with the technical staff), to control the long-term planning.

 PSV was founded by Philips and in the first decades, the club was only open to employees.
 The club did sign players from elsewhere, however; one of the perks of playing for PSV was that players who were offered a football contract were always offered a Philips job as well.
 Philips has been kit sponsor since 1982 and the PSV home ground has included the Philips name since its foundation.
 The company was paying €7.5 million per year for the sponsoring when they ended their kit sponsorship role in 2016.
 Frits Philips, chairman of the company between 1961 and 1971, became an icon for PSV during his lifetime.
 At five years of age, he conducted the ceremonial kick-off at the first Philips Elftal match in 1911.
 Frits Philips would become intertwined with PSV and Eindhoven; his 100th birthday was widely celebrated in the city.
 Frits Philips had his own spot in the stands until his death and would sometimes provide pep talks to the squad during half-time.
 PSV was often a way for Philips to introduce its technology to the public.
 In 1950, a match between PSV and FC Eindhoven was the first televised match in the Netherlands, with Philips supplying the technique.
 And in 1958, Philips installed four floodlights in the stadium.